The Hill We Climb: Controversies over translation

 Translators into various languages were divided over the question of who could best translate Gorman's work.
-Many critics maintained that only a young black woman could properly translate the poem, while others argued that this was unpractical, particularly when considering the scarcity of competent translators fitting those specifications.
+Many critics maintained that only a young black woman could properly translate the poem, while others argued that this was impractical, particularly considering the scarcity of competent translators fitting those specifications.
 Aaron Robertson, a black translator, told The New York Times that "this feels something of a watershed moment".
 For the poem's translation into various European languages, Gorman and her agent reportedly requested the translators have some experience with spoken word as an art form.

-In March 2021, Marieke Lucas Rijneveld was selected to translate Gorman's poetry collection The Hill We Climb into Dutch.
-The decision, which Gorman had approved, was criticized due to Rijneveld being white, and Rijneveld eventually withdrew from the assignment.
+In March 2021, Marieke Lucas Rijneveld was selected to translate The Hill We Climb into Dutch.
+The decision, which Gorman had approved, was criticized due to Rijneveld's whiteness, and Rijneveld eventually withdrew from the assignment.

-Later that month, Víctor Obiols Llandrich was dropped from translating the poem into Catalan, after having already completed the translation, by the publisher Univers.
-Obiols told AFP that the publisher told him they were "looking for a different profile, which had to be a woman, young, activist and preferably black".
+Later that month, the Catalan publisher Univers spiked a translation they had commissioned from Víctor Obiols Llandrich.
+Obiols told AFP that the publisher had said they were "looking for a different profile, which had to be a woman, young, activist and preferably black".
 He also added: "If I cannot translate a poet because she is a woman, young, black, an American of the 21st century, neither can I translate Homer because I am not a Greek of the eighth century BC.
 Or could not have translated Shakespeare because I am not a 16th-century Englishman."

 The German edition was published by Hoffmann und Campe in a translation by Kübra Gümüşay, Hadija Haruna-Oelker, and Uda Strätling.
 Neither Gümüşay nor Haruna-Oelker had worked as translators before.
 The German translation was criticized, with the Austrian newspaper Der Standard deeming it "extremely unsuccessful".
-The Danish translation by Naiha Khiljee and published by Lindhardt og Ringhof was also criticized as being "school-like", clichéd, and lacking the original poem's allusions and wordplay.
+The Danish translation by Naiha Khiljee, published by Lindhardt og Ringhof, was also criticized as being "school-like", clichéd, and lacking the original poem's allusions and wordplay.